 Need.
 Students are responding to a community-identified need.

 Partner.
 Student work with and learn from community partner(s).

 Connection.
 The project connects (and integrates) engaged experiences with disciplinary learning.

 Reflection.
 Students participate in critical reflection on their engaged experiences.

-These grants are intended to support community-engaged learning activities, including:
+These grants are intended to support a range of community-engaged learning activities, which may include:

 Community-engaged leadership student programming: